Slovenia

 Kepa-Mittagskogel is a high mountain peak at an elevation of 2.145m (7,037ft) above the sea level, located on the border of Slovenia and Austria.

-Godovič Pass is a mountain pass at an elevation of 850m (2,789ft) above the sea level, located in the Goriška region of Slovenia.
+Godovič Pass is a mountain pass at an elevation of 850m (2,789ft) above the sea level, located in the traditional Inner Carniola region of Slovenia.

 Road 610 is a winding mountain road located on the boundary of Inner Carniola and Upper Carniola regions, in northwestern Slovenia.

-The Loibl Pass, also known as Ljubelj Pass, is a mountain pass at an elevation of 1.367m (4,485ft) above the sea level, located in the Southern Limestone Alps, on the border of Austria and Slovenia.
-It’s said to be one of the oldest mountain passes in Europe.
+Loibl Pass is an international mountain pass at an elevation of 1,367m (4,485ft) above sea level, located on the border of Austria and Slovenia.
+It’s considered one of the oldest mountain passes in Europe.

 Seeberg Saddle is an international mountain pass at an elevation of 1.218m (3,996ft) above the sea level, located in the Southern Limestone Alps, on the border between Slovenia and Austria.